Operational Inexpressibility at the Step-Duplicating Primitive Recursor Orientation Boundary: Information access, sequentiality, and hidden progress

-\begin{corollary}[Direct retrieval is not sequential uncertainty reduction] A direct-retrieval system does not reduce uncertainty by sequential internal computation.
-It only exposes a verdict already determined without hidden progress beyond the initial access point. \end{corollary}
+\begin{corollary}[Direct retrieval exposes an already-determined verdict] A direct-retrieval system exposes a verdict already determined at the initial access point, with hidden progress and sequential internal uncertainty reduction both absent. \end{corollary}

-\begin{proof} Unfold Definition~\ref{def:direct-retrieval-system}: a direct-retrieval system answers every query by a map from $\sigma_M$ alone, without a trace beyond the initial state.
-No such trace means no internal sequential uncertainty reduction. \end{proof}
+\begin{proof} Unfold Definition~\ref{def:direct-retrieval-system}: a direct-retrieval system answers every query by a map from $\sigma_M$ alone, halting at the initial state.
+With no internal trace, there is no sequential uncertainty reduction to perform. \end{proof}

 \begin{theorem}[Minimal live-computation / terminal-record separation] In the primitive self-duplicating recursor

 the canonical trace

 realizes the minimal clean separation between: \begin{enumerate}[leftmargin=1.4em] \item a live computation channel, carried by the unique active occurrence of $F$; \item a persistent record channel, carried by the accumulated $G$-frames; \item a hidden progress coordinate $i$, recoverable only by observer-side readout or retrospective reconstruction rather than as an object-language terminal value during the computation. \end{enumerate} At termination, the live computation channel disappears and only the persistent record remains: